Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/datafactory/sample2_cicd_auto_publish/README.md

 ![adf_deployment_architecture](./docs/images/adf_deployment_architecture.png)

 We will deploy the above architecture.
-Let's understand the components and the deployment procedure in detail-
+Let's understand the components and the deployment procedure in detail

+### Deploying the Environment

+Before staring the pipeline, the infra needs to provisioned. **[Follow this infra deployment guide](./DEPLOYMENT_STEPS.md)** to provison the infra required for CI/CD of ADF.

 ### Development Flow in ADF

-1) Navigate to Dev ADF Portal(linked to Git).
+- Navigate to Dev ADF Portal(linked to Git).
-2) In Git Mode, create a new branch(feature_1) from your collaboration branch(develop).
+- In Git Mode, create a new branch(feature_1) from your collaboration branch(develop).
-3) Develop and test your changes in feature branch of ADF Portal.
+- Develop and test your changes in feature branch of ADF Portal.
-4) Create a PR from feature branch to collaboration branch in GitHub.
+- Create a PR from feature branch to collaboration branch in GitHub.
-5) Once PR is reviewed and merged, the changes will be automatically deployed in ADF Live Mode.
+- Once PR is reviewed and merged, the changes will be automatically deployed in ADF Live Mode.

 ### ADF CI

-In the CI stage, the following steps  happens-
+In the CI stage, the following steps happens

-1) Validating ADF Code- The ADF resources(Linked Services, Pipelines, Datasets, Triggers etc) that are stored in Git is Validated in this step.
+- Validating ADF Code - The ADF resources(Linked Services, Pipelines, Datasets, Triggers etc) that are stored in Git is validated in this step.
 It's an optional step.
-2) Generate the ARM Templates using ADF NPM Packages.
+- Generate the ARM Templates using ADF NPM Packages.
-3) Publish the ARM Templates as artifacts to be used in deployment stage.
+- Publish the ARM Templates as artifacts to be used in deployment stage.

 ### ADF CD

-1) The deployment step starts with downloading the artifacts published in CI stage.
+- The deployment step starts with downloading the artifacts published in CI stage.
-2) Stop the ADF triggers before doing the deployment.
+- Stop the ADF triggers before doing the deployment.
-3) Deployment on ADF via ARM Templates Deployment step.
+- Deployment on ADF via ARM Templates Deployment step.
-4) Starting the ADF Triggers.
+- Starting the ADF Triggers.

 ## **ADF DEPLOYMENT STEPS**

 > NOTE: We will be following Gitflow based model instead of Trunk Based to deploy the ADF resources.
 That means, we will have a separate dedicated branch to deploy into an environment.

-### **Pre-requisites- Adding the package.json**
+### **Pre-requisites - Adding the package.json**

 Before you start creating the pipeline, you will have to create a `package.json` file.
 This file will contain the details to obtain the ADFUtilities package.
 You have to manually create this file.
 The content of the file is given below: